metauni/metauni.github.io/about/index.md

 * **AIs**: we have started to experiment with adding artificially intelligent agents to metauni ([video](https://youtu.be/gCbYcObguf8)) and we expect that these will be an important part of intellectual life in virtual worlds.

+## History

+We started running events in Roblox in early 2021 due to COVID lockdowns in Melbourne, Australia.
+While Zoom enabled us to continue to run seminars and interact mathematically, we quickly found that we don't like it.
+For reasons that are hard to explain but easy to experience, interacting in a 3D virtual world (done right) really is much better than attending an event in Zoom.

+> I really keenly feel that the 3D world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
+Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
+Roblox events feel much more socially natural to me than video calls do (even without video).
+Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
+All of the other attendees have the same constraints.
+You proceed to inject your discussion into one another.
+That's what Zoom feels like in comparison to Roblox. -- a student

+The early crowd at metauni were University of Melbourne students and lecturers, but the community is now much broader.

 ## Seminar-first

 Metauni is a seminar-first institution: our primary goal is to **make seminars great**.